mandeep-pitta/mp-cldr-dlkh-hol/Modules/Module 13 - Ingestion/load_new_data_to_flights_DF.md

    - Ensure the nifi user has access to the directory plus these 3 files

    - Below is the sample of commands that need to be executed.
-Replace \<user-id> with your user-id you’ve been using
+Replace \<prefix> with your prefix you’ve been using

 ```
     ssh <worker-pub-ip>
-    mkdir /tmp/<user-id>
+    mkdir /tmp/<prefix>
-    cp *.xml /tmp/<user-id>/
+    cp *.xml /tmp/<prefix>/
-    sudo chown -R nifi:nifi /tmp/<user-id>
+    sudo chown -R nifi:nifi /tmp/<prefix>
 ```

 - **NiFi UI**